Which is right for my newborn - Joolz Aer2 Nest-to-Seat vs. Carrycot (or Both!)?

 Joolz Aer2 with Nest to Seat:

 But what if you want even more for your newborn?
 Out of all of the lightweight rides we love, this one offers the most options for the littles.
-Which leads us to our latest conundrum: Joolz Aer2 Nest-to-Seat vs. Bassinet.
+Which leads us to our latest conundrum: Joolz Aer2 Nest-to-Seat vs. Bassinet, also known as the Carrycot.

-Quick Comparison Chart: Joolz Aer2 Nest-To-Seat vs. Bassinet
+Quick Comparison Chart: Joolz Aer2 Nest-To-Seat vs. Carrycot

 Jools Aer2 with Nest-to-Seat